npr/responsiveiframe/_includes/getting_started.md

 In the current version, parent page will have to also include the latest jQuery.
 There is no dependency on jQuery for the child page functionality.
-In the future versions we would like to remove dependency on jQuery for parent, as well.
+In the future versions we would like to remove dependency on jQuery for a parent, as well.

-The "xdomain" parameter in the makeResponsive() function call is optional
+Note: the "xdomain" parameter in the makeResponsive() function call is optional.

 {% endcapture %}
 {{ gettingstarted | markdownify }}